-At least 27 killed, 47 missing as torrential rain pounds Japan
+At least 38 killed, 50 missing as torrential rain pounds Japan

 Reuters could not reach the firms for comment outside business hours.

-Reporting by Thomas Wilson; Editing by Paul Tait and Eric Meijer
+Reporting by Thomas Wilson; Editing by Eric Meijer and Clarence Fernandez